SilverSurfer0/quicksilver0.github.io/aboutme.md

 As a great place for practice, connection and discussions with data-science folks all over the world is [Dataquest.io](https://www.dataquest.io)

-And an awesome 5-course Specialization on Deep Learning at [deeplearning.ai](http://deeplearning.ai) by amazing Andrew Ng (yes, people call him that).
+And an awesome 5-course Specialization on Deep Learning at [deeplearning.ai](http://deeplearning.ai) by Andrew Ng.

 Thanks for visiting my blog!